recovery—that is, recovery of data changes made since a

 backup that returns the server to its state when the backup was

 made.
 Performing point-in-time recovery of NDB Cluster tables

 with NDB Cluster and NDB Cluster Replication can be accomplished

 dump made using mysqldump).

-To perform point-in-time recovery of MySQL Cluster, it is necessary to follow the steps shown here:
+To perform point-in-time recovery of NDB Cluster, it is necessary to follow the steps shown here: